-Despite the absence of formal protections, open communication patterns are the norm in accelerators.
-A portfolio company transparently shares confidential information about the business with dozens of mentors.
-Portfolio companies are quick to "be as transparent as possible" and "100% open" in sharing information with mentors.136 The norm of sharing is heavily promoted.137 The ability of a portfolio company the code - a form of intellectual property - was the property of the company.
+Interviews observed two exceptions to the general rule of informal relationships with mentors.
+One exception involved an instance a mentor wrote original "code" (i.e., he programmed software) for use in a portfolio company web-site.
+The portfolio company and mentor entered into an unpaid agreement designed to clarify that legal ownership of the code - a form of intellectual property - was the property of the company.
 Interview with Anonymous Entrepreneur #9, Entrepreneur, Accelerator (Apr.
 10, 2015) (notes on file with Author).
 The second exception occurred in a public accelerator located outside an entrepreneurial center.
 This accelerator includes a NDA provision in agreements with its volunteers, who are designated as "in residence" within the accelerator.
 "It is my responsibility running the program to make sure that I am protecting the companies."
-Director #11, supra note 109 (Document on file with Author) ("noting that the subject of a non-disclosure agreement (NDA) will be addressed by ETC staff with all parties prior to the initial interaction").
+Director #11, supra note 123 (Document on file with Author "noting that the subject of a non-disclosure agreement (NDA) will be addressed by ETC staff with all parties prior to the initial interaction").

-^{133.} Entrepreneur #11, supra note 132 (adding that "after that, I tried to tell as many people as possible about the idea").
+$^{132}$ Entrepreneur #11, supra note 131 (adding that "after that, I tried to tell as many people as possible about the idea").